 This will largely be determined by how much produce you currently eat and/or if you'd like to incorporate more fresh produce into your diet.
 Our Market Share CSA is great for farmers' market goers and people who prefer to choose their produce and quantity each week.
 Our Traditional CSA is a prepacked box (based on the week's harvest) delivered to a drop-site on a weekly, bi-weekly, or monthly status.
 Our weekly shares are perfect for families, couples, and those who cook regularly.
-Whereas our monthly share is good for those who just want to test out our CSA.
+Whereas our monthly share is good for those who just want to test out our CSA or possibly have many travel plans during the growing season.
 If you want produce for even longer into the season, sign up for our Fall CSA!

 What does an average share look like?
 What can I expect?

-Expect to get roughly $30 worth of organic vegetables.
+Expect to get roughly $33 worth of organic vegetables.
 Large shares are 1.5 times the size of a standard share.
-Depending on the time of the year expect 7-12 items in each box.
+Depending on the time of the year expect 8-12 items in each box.
 Included in the box is always a rotation of staples (salad greens, head lettuce, green onions, carrots).
 We grow over 40 different varieties of produce.
 You will definitely get a new vegetable or two along with seasonal classics (just to name a few): snap peas, brussels sprouts, cabbage, garlic, and of course tomatoes!
 Our goal is to offer a robust box of produce to our members as often as possible so they do not need to support industrial agriculture when our farm's produce is available.
-If you'd like to see a photos of last season's shares - click here!
+If you'd like to see a photos of last season's shares - Click Here!

 What if I don't know what to do with something in my box?

 Try it out!
 Taste it raw or cooked.
 Depending on the item, try it steamed, baked, or roasted.
 When we send out our email with the coming week's box contents, we will include a recipe or idea for the lesser common items.
 We love cooking ourselves and lean on so many wonderful cookbooks.
 Some of our favorites include: Six Seasons, The Moosewood Cookbook, Thug Kitchen, & The Complete Encyclopedia of Vegetables and Vegetarian Cooking (an oldie).
-We will periodically share recipes and ask members to share recipes of their own as well.
+We love when members share recipes of their own.
 If all else fails, ask us!

 What happens if this season has bad weather or the farm experiences a crop failure?
 Will I be out of my share?